sipherr/depression/README.md

 - Spa day (you set it up for her)
 - Tell her you love her

-## Apology
+## Apologize
 You may have acted out in many awful ways and your partner likely expects you to offer a sincere apology.

-Ideas?
+"I'm sorry" just won't cut it.
+You need to tell her you understand that you are the problem.

+- Buy the biggest most beautiful bouquet of flowers you can afford
+- Take her on a special dinner

 ## Communication
 I haven't figured this one out yet...Here's something I know helps.